robertdshaw/Robs-Google-News/README.md

 5. **Testing**: A separate test script called core_testing tests some of the classes from the NewsAPIClient module using unittest methods.
 <img width="496" alt="image" src="https://github.com/user-attachments/assets/50886424-8422-4e72-8bf5-563fd1b0aaa9">

+6. **Database Exploratory Review**: I used a notebook file called news_db to manually explore the SQL database table and gain basic insights into its structure and potential issues.
+The code fetches news articles related to "heat exchanger" using the NewsAPIClient, processes them, and displays the results.
+It then connects to the SQLite database (news.db), reads the existing articles from the 'news' table, and outputs the number of articles along with the date of the most recent one.
+Two sections are commented out: one for deleting all rows from the 'news' table and another for checking the status of article URLs.
+These were planned as potential future improvements but were not implemented due to time constraints.

-6. **Scheduled Execution**: The script is executed automatically 3 times a week at 8am using Windows Task Scheduler, ensuring the process runs without manual input.
+7. **Scheduled Execution**: The script is executed automatically 3 times a week at 8am using Windows Task Scheduler, ensuring the process runs without manual input.
 <img width="780" alt="image" src="https://github.com/user-attachments/assets/a6935f5c-fe99-4ca8-85af-bac373fc799b">